katewang1/Employee_Attrition_Analysis/README.md

 </br>

 ## Exploratory Data Analysis
-One of the first things we noticed about our data was that it was compromised of mostly two different categories: work-related features, meaning factors that the organization could manage or adjust, and personal features that the organization has no control over, such as age or marital status.
+One of the first things we noticed about our data, was that it was compromised of mostly two different categories: work-related features, meaning factors that the organization could manage or adjust, and personal features, that the organization has no control over, such as age or marital status.
 Based on the random forest’s feature importance classifications, we decided to dig deeper into the top 6 highly weighted features, and a few of their correlated features.

 Our random forest model's feature importance classification determined income, age, whether an employee was working overtime, their years at the company, the employee's total working years, and their distance from home to work to be the most heavily weighted or important features in predicting attrition.